-Starcut Ciders, brought to you by Short’s Brewing Company, was founded in 2014 and born out of a desire to make unique and traditional ciders from the orchards that surround us in Northern Michigan.
-Made from apples sourced from our own backyard and throughout the state of Michigan, we make cider not only because we love it, but because we have a strong desire to make a beverage we believe in.
-We are committed to crafting ciders that showcase the beauty of our home.
+Starcut Ciders, brought to you by Short’s Brewing Company, was founded in 2014 and born out of a desire to make unique ciders from the orchards that surround us in Michigan.
+Made from apples sourced from our own backyard and throughout the state, we make cider not only because we love it, but because we have a strong desire to make a beverage we believe in.
+We exist to create modern ciders for the people on planet earth and beyond.

 We craft our ciders from apples grown by Michigan farmers, including local farmers whose orchards are close to our home in Antrim county.
 We use apples from the trees that we see on a daily basis at home and at orchards throughout our state.
 We transform and capture the local beauty of Michigan orchards into a form we can share with our friends.